zenml-io/zenml-projects/customer-satisfaction/README.md

 ```bash
 zenml integration install mlflow -f
 ```
-The zenfile can only be executed with a ZenML stack that has an MLflow model deployer as a component.
+The ZenFile can only be executed with a ZenML stack that has an MLflow model deployer as a component.
 Configuring a new stack with a MLflow model deployer could look like this:
 ```bash
 zenml integration install mlflow -f
 zenml model-deployer register mlflow --type=mlflow